Mohamed-Arafaath/Data_Mining/Data_Mining_1/readme.md

 - **`readme.md`**:
   - The main README file providing an overview of the project, problem statement, dataset details, analysis phases, key findings, tools, and usage instructions.

-**Note**: The RAVDESS dataset is not included in the repository but is accessible via a [Google Drive link](https://drive.google.com/drive/folders/1Azcy3wH9dOLdoYisXC3PgyQBDRM42ydY?usp=drive_link) provided in the README.
 ---

 ## Analysis and Insights